 2. A children’s ministry that grows makes sure it has room to grow.

+If your space is 85% full, then your growth will be capped.
+This includes adult worship space, parking lot, hallways and classrooms.
 You can create more space by obviously building more space.
-But you can also create more space by starting additional services, asking key families to move to a different service hour or starting an additional campus.
+But you can also start additional services, ask key families to move to a different service hour, or launch an additional campus.

-Example: If your children’s ministry rooms have a total room capacity of 100, then multiply that x .85.
+Here’s an easy way to check if you have room to grow.
+Take your total room capacity and multiply it x .85.
+For example, If your children’s ministry rooms have a total room capacity of 100, then multiply that x .85.
 The answer is 85.
-If you have more than 85 kids attending at a service hour in that space, then your growth is capped.
-If you want to grow in 2018, then you’ve got to make an adjustment.
+If more than 85 kids attend at once in that space, then your growth is capped.
+If you want to grow, you need to adjust.

-Following up with guests helps, but the main factor in seeing guests return is giving them a great first experience.
-This includes good parking, quick check-in, great signage, welcoming greeters and walking them to their classrooms.
+Following up with guests certainly helps.
+But the main factor in seeing guests return is giving them a great first experience.
+This includes convenient parking, quick check-in, and great signage.
+Also provide welcoming greeters and someone to walk families to classrooms.

-In today’s world, safety is a big, big deal for parents.
-If parents don’t feel like their children are safe and secure at church, they simply won’t return.
+In today’s world, safety is a big deal for parents.
+If parents don’t feel their kids are safe at church, they simply won’t return.

-The right ratios not only make it safer for the children, but it also helps them be personally known and receive care and prayer.
-When this is happening, you will see kids coming back and attending more frequently.
+Having a solid team of kidmin volunteers is essential.
+Growing ministries know this and focus on building a healthy, solid, growing team.
+The right volunteer ratios not only make it safer for the children.
+It also helps them be personally known and receive care and prayer.
+When this happens, kids return and attend more frequently.